 Plants generally grow up, so they are usually more than happy to have vertical space to stretch their branches and foliage.

-- Don’t block all sunlight with the trellis, although using the trellis as a privacy screen is a good idea.
+- Don’t block all sunlight with the trellis if you have other plants that rely on sunshine and heat.
+However using the trellis as a privacy and/or shade screen is a good idea if you sit on your balcony

 Dwarf or Compact Varieties